 - Exercises to improve range of motion, flexibility, and muscle strength and function

 - Joint and soft tissue mobilization to improve mobility and reduce pain

 - Disease/injury specific interventions (for example, orthotic bracing and motor control)

 - Extensive patient education for the patient’s active participation in recovery process.
 This includes understanding home, work, and recreational risks; contributing factors; and adjustments to optimize function

 - Development of individualized home programs to optimize recovery, improve performance, and prevent future injuries

 - Utilization of modalities and technologies to reduce pain, assist in healing, and provide additional patient support (based on clinical expertise and individual patient needs), including:

 - Electrical stimulation for muscle recruitment and strengthening

 - Cervical, thoracic, and lumbar mechanical traction

-Our physical therapy group is specially trained in the management of orthopaedic extremity, sports, and spinal dysfunction.
-A hands-on approach to assessment and treatment of physical conditions is the hallmark of our practice.
+Our physical therapy group is a blend of highly trained UTSW faculty and clinicians specially trained in their specific area of treatment.
+A hands-on approach to assessment and treatment of physical conditions along with active patient involvement in goals and rehabilitation success is the hallmark philosophy of our practice.